google/styleguide/pyguide.md

 imports](https://www.python.org/dev/peps/pep-0328/), [new `/` division
 behavior](https://www.python.org/dev/peps/pep-0238/), and [the print function](https://www.python.org/dev/peps/pep-3105/).

+Please don't omit or remove these imports, even if they're not currently used in the module.
+It is better to always have the future imports in all files so that they are not forgotten during later edits when someone starts using such a feature.

 There are other `from __future__` import statements.
 Use them as you see fit.
 We do not include `unicode_literals` in our recommendations as it is not a clear